-How to Clean Up Your Credit Before Applying for a Mortgage Guide
+How to Clean Up Your Credit Before Buying a House

 To keep things simple: the better your credit, the less likely you will default on a loan.
 Meaning your chances for mortgage approval are higher than they’d be with poor credit, at least that’s how lenders see it.

 So before you start applying for mortgages, take some time to review your credit score, spending habits, and overall debt.
 The following checklist can help you clean up your credit, so you’re on track to finding the best loan program.